-I look things up on Google and check Facebook too, but there’s something so updated, visual, eye-opening, yet personal that makes Youtube so unique.
-I wonder if it’ll ever have a competitor.
+I look things up on Google and check Facebook as well, but there’s something so updated, visual, eye-opening, yet personal that makes Youtube so unique.
+I wonder if they’ll ever have a competitor.

 Youtube is currently experimenting with Youtube Red where you have access to certain videos for $10/month.
 However, I tried it for a month and didn’t think it was all worth it.

 Some TV shows are not available on Youtube, but I can definitely go on the original websites such as Fox or NBC to watch the latest episodes for free.